 Bread-making is a wonderful way to de-stress while doing something productive that everyone can come together and enjoy.
 There is nothing quite like the smell of bread baking in the oven.
-Whether it is rye bread, a sweet bread or the classic sourdough, this is a hobby that can grow into whatever you want it to become.
+Whether it is rye bread, a loaf of sweet bread or the classic sourdough, this is a hobby that can grow into whatever you want it to become.

 Let's start with a bread machine for the bread maker.
 I purchased this exact Cuisinart Bread Machine in 2008.
 I can still remember the day actually haha.
 This little machine is what started me on my bread maker journey!
 Here is a funny story, my little bread maker actually got accidentally sold one year in a garage sale.
 I was devastated.
 Honest mistake by one "innocent" unmentioned husband...
 However, I loved this machine so much, I went and bought the exact. same. one.
 I recommend this bread maker as a great cooking gift for anyone!